almibe/ligature-specification/wander.md

 User defined types aren't supported since the main goal of Wander is to work with Ligature's knowledge graphs.
 For the most part types are borrowed from Ligature and only a couple of new types are added.

-Currently Wander can be considered a Stongly typed dynamic language.
-In the future I plan on investigating types more.

 ### Types from Ligature

- * Integer - a signed 64-bit integer
+ * Integer - a signed 64-bit integer (Java's long or Rust's i64)
   * 1
   * -20
  * String - a UTF-8 string, that follows the definition of a JSON string